Islam in Russia: Islam in the post-Soviet period

 In Dagestan there are number of Islamic universities and madrassas, notable among them are: Dagestan Islamic University, Institute of Theology and International Relations, whose rector Maksud Sadikov was assassinated on 8 June 2011.

 Talgat Tadzhuddin was the Chief Mufti of Russia.
 Since Soviet times, the Russian government has divided Russia into a number of Muslim Spiritual Directorates.
-In 1980 Tazhuddin was made Mufti of the European USSR and Siberia Division.
-Since 1992 he has headed the central or combined Muslim Spiritual Directorate of all of Russia.

-Russian president Vladimir Putin has said that Orthodox Christianity is much closer to Islam than Catholicism is.
+In 1980, Tazhuddin was made Mufti of the European USSR and Siberia Division.
+Since 1992, he has headed the central or combined Muslim Spiritual Directorate of all of Russia.
+In 2005, Russia was granted the status of an observer state in the Organisation of Islamic Cooperation Russian president Vladimir Putin has said that Orthodox Christianity is much closer to Islam than Catholicism is.
 A chain e-mail spread a hoax speech attributed to Putin which called for tough assimilation policies on immigrants, no evidence of any such speech can be found in Russian media or Duma archives.

 Islam has been expanding under Putin's rule.
 Tatar Muslims are engaging in a revival under Putin.
 According to The Washington Post, "Russian Muslims are split regarding the [Russian] intervention in Syria, but more are pro- than anti-war."
+The Grand Mufti of Russia, Talgat Tadzhuddin and other Russia's Muslim leaders supported the Russian invasion of Ukraine.
+Chechnya's Kadyrovite forces have fought alongside the Russian forces in Ukraine.

+After a Quran burning incident that happened in Sweden during Eid al-Adha, Russian president Vladimir Putin defended the Quran by stating that It's a crime in Russia to disrespect the Quran and other holy books.